Date: August 25, 2019 (Proper 16, 11th Sunday after Pentecost)

 The discipline I learnt in the Army prepared me for college.
 Both during and before high school, I didn’t really know how to study, mainly because of my learning disability.
 Yet through the discipline I learnt in the Army, I was able to develop a study habit that worked—that works—for me.
 This prepared me for college, and for the first time, I was nearly a straight-A student and graduated magna cum laude.

-This, of course, prepared me for my studies at seminary, which the graduate work their is much more intensive than my undergraduate work; and growing in discipline there has prepared me for vicarage, which my disciplines here are preparing me for the Pastoral Office through my professors, Pastor Mat, the elders, all of you, and even my home pastor and other mentors.
+This, of course, prepared me for my studies at seminary, which the graduate work there is much more intensive than my undergraduate work; and growing in discipline there has prepared me for vicarage, which my disciplines here are preparing me for the Pastoral Office through my professors, Pastor Mat, the elders, all of you, and even my home pastor and other mentors.
 And when I’m a pastor in 2 years—Lord willing—still my discipline will not cease because God the Father will continue to discipline me in His Word.

 Why do I tell you all this?
 I don’t tell you all this to boast because it was always the work of God and my mentors in me.
 I tell you this because you and I will always be children of God in need of His discipline, which He does out of love for us.
 I don’t care how old you are—6, 15, 18, 25, 50, 60, 80, 90, 100—you are always a dearly beloved child of God.
 And because you are always God’s dear child, you are always in need of the Father’s discipline, and this is for your own good—that is, for your own growing in God’s own holiness.

-For what does the Hebrews author says the reason is for our discipline in the Lord?
+For what does the Hebrews author say the reason is for our discipline in the Lord?
 In verse 10: “that we may share His holiness,” which often comes in the form of suffering.
 St. Paul, in Philippians [3:10] says we share in the sufferings of Jesus until we attain the resurrection from the dead.
 St. Peter, in his first epistle [4:13], likewise says we ought to rejoice because we share in Christ’s suffering.

 As Christians, we are a people who follow Jesus.
 We can learn a lot, then, from the children’s games “Follow the Leader” and “Simon Says.”
 [Note to reader: in the children’s message, I played Simon Says with the kids as an object lesson of following Jesus.]
 To follow Jesus is to walk where He walks and to do as He does and to say as He says, which is also to walk in the way of suffering because Jesus suffered for us.